Leigan0/FT-cloud-tech-test/README.md

 Unable to commit without tests and linter passing
 Push to heroku autobuild with npm script.

 To improve automation I have added script to travis.yml file to push to heroku after successful build.
-App now tested (specs / lint) and deployed on push to git
+App now tested (specs / lint) and deployed on push to git - travis docs to do this.
+Keys in travis.yml are encrypted by travis

 Need to add diagram as part of MVP of task.